An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-The Berkeley 300 (colour) dataset is used herein, however, as numerous annotators were used to annotate the images the whole dataset cannot be used.
-Instead, the largest subset of images for which the same annotators performed the segmentation was found (the user IDs are not available for the Berkeley 500 dataset, which is why the older Berkeley 300 dataset was used).
-This subset was determined to be the images: 65033.jpg, 157055.jpg (presented in Figure \ref{fig:segmentation_AOI}), 385039.jpg, 368016.jpg, and 105019.jpg.
-For which the same five annotators (user IDs 1123, 1105, 1109, 1115 and 1121) performed the manual segmentations.
+\textbf{Image segmentation} Most of the images within the Berkeley 300 (colour) dataset have been annotated by numerous different annotators.
+Only for a small subset of five images did the same annotators perform the segmentation (annotator IDs for the Berkeley 500 dataset are not available).
+These images are: 65033.jpg, 157055.jpg (Figure \ref{fig:SEGMENTATION_image}), 385039.jpg, 368016.jpg, and 105019.jpg.
 Each image was concatenated to form one large image, in which $X = 1595$ and $Y = 479$, and the same process was used to form one GT for each of the annotators.